prabhakarlab/Banksy_py/README.md

 This Python version of BANKSY (compatible with `Scanpy`), we show how BANKSY can be used for task **1** (improving cell-type assignment) using Slide-seq and Slide-seq V2 mouse cerebellum datasets.
 The R version of BANKSY is available here (https://github.com/prabhakarlab/Banksy).

+Changes for v1.2.1:
+- AGF has been corrected to align with R version.
+Normalization is with mean neighbour expression rather than mean of the modulated expression ($e^{\phi}$)

 ## <b> Prerequisites <a name="prereqs"></a>  </b>